CC-Hive/Main/Specification, Design and Ideas/Design docs/Server/UI/Interface-server.md

 This will probably be one computer but it could be two.
 For more detailed information see Server-Info, best to also see Task-Info to know what a task contains.

+Server 'Interface' will be an API, an offical front end will be made too. - @Lupus590

 ## General:
 The interface will consist of differt tabs.